When You Owe the IRS: Keeping the Tax Collector at Bay

 - Your financial condition changes significantly—either for the better or worse.
 The IRS usually won’t find out about this unless you tell.
 The IRS may review your situation periodically and require you to submit a new Form 433-F, but this seldom happens.

 - The IRS discovers that you provided inaccurate or incomplete information to the collector.
 For instance, not listing all of your assets or neglecting to mention your moonlighting jobs.

 If the IRS intends to revoke your installment agreement, you will receive CP-523, Notice of Default of Installment Agreement.
 You can appeal the revocation of an IA.
-See Chapter 7 for the procedure.
+The procedure is explained in our IRS enforced tax collection article.
 You must use Form 9423.

 If You Can’t Make an Installment Payment

 If you can’t make a monthly IA payment, call the taxpayer assistance number at 800-829-1040.
 If you negotiated with a revenue officer, call her, too.